What should you put on your CTO resume?

 - To enable a recruiter to identify that the resume belongs to you, write your header in the largest font size of 16-20 font size.
-Doing this will ensure that your resume does not get misplaced or confused with other people's resumes.
+Doing this will ensure that your CTO resume does not get misplaced or confused with other people's resumes.

-Here's a CTO resume sample illustrating the perfect resume header:
+Here's a CTO sample resume illustrating the perfect resume header:

-CTO Resume: Personal Information
+Chief Technical Officer Resume: Personal Information

 The personal information section is the second resume section.
-It is also a must-have section which means that you need to include it in your resume at all costs.
+It is also a must-have section which means that you need to include it in your CTO resume at all costs.

-It is important because it contains relevant contact-specific information such as:
+It is important because it contains relevant contact specific information such as:

 Such information helps a recruiter get in touch with you.
 If you upload your CTO resume on a job portal and you don't have these details in your resume, a recruiter won't be able to reach out even if they want to.

 This means that you won't get hired just because you failed to do the bare minimum of presenting this section and the details in this section in the first place!